+If you may be wondering how to do CPR on a small dog, here is a quick introduction.
 CPR (Cardiopulmonary Resuscitation) is something that we’ve all seen in movies.
 Most of us have been taught how to do it at some point in our lives.
-Not all of us are aware of how to do CPR on a dog, however.
+There are even dogs trained to do CPR but not all of us are aware of how to do CPR on a dog, however.

 Thankfully, situations, when you need to do something like this for your canine, are not very common, but they do happen.
-So, what exactly does CPR entail?
-From a biological standpoint, it works on the same principle as human CPR:
+So, what exactly does CPR on a puppy entail?
+From a biological standpoint, dog CPR works on the same principle as human CPR:

 - “Artificial respiration”, or blowing air into your dog’s lungs.

 - Chest compressions in case of a cardiac arrest.